 - Hearing Officer in Board of Health solid waste site assignment hearings.

-The Best Lawyers in America, “Lawyer of the Year” for Environmental Litigation in Boston (2014)
+The Best Lawyers in America (Environmental Law, Environmental Litigation and Land Use and Zoning Litigation), “Lawyer of the Year” for Environmental Litigation in Boston (2014)

 The Best Lawyers in America, Environmental Law (2011-2018)

 - Boston Bar Association – Environmental Law Section, former Co-Chair

 - Real Estate Bar Association (REBA) for Massachusetts – Neutrals Panel

 - Former Town of Belmont – Town Meeting, Conservation Commission and Zoning Board of Appeals

 - Columbia Law School, J.D.
 1981 with honors